We may receive compensation when you click on links to products from our partners.

 - 5 Steps to a Great Resume

 Job Fairs – The job fair market is quite robust, with regular events in or near most cities.
 Job fairs typically focus on an industry, but there are many job fairs where employers show up across many industries.
 Why go to a job fair?
-They allow one-on-one direct contact with potential employers and provides an opportunity to make a great first impression (which could lead to an interview).
-Where to find them:
+They allow one-on-one direct contact with potential employers and provides an opportunity to make a great first impression (which could lead to an

 - National Career Fairs – This site will give a calendar of upcoming career fairs by city.